skandragon/ruby_data_sync/README.rst

    it.
 #.
 For each object changed on the client but not on the master, transmit
    it.
 #.
-If a data item has been changed on both the master and the client, use
+If an object has been changed on both the master and the client, use
-   the record with the most recently modified timestamp, and log that there was a conflict.
+   the object with the most recently modified timestamp, and log that there was a conflict.

 ---------